 Readings

 We asked our speakers to recommend readings that they think would speak to the theme of Long Covid and Society.
 Some of these texts are meant as provocations and serve as basis for our discussions on April 20.
+You can find the PDFs and links below.

 Some Texts